Mosotho-de-coder/networkwalks-B082-week4-Cybersecurity-Black-Box-Penetration-Report/README.md

 <img width="940" height="609" alt="image" src="https://github.com/user-attachments/assets/2950cb18-802c-4ebe-a3c2-10d74a4f18d0" />

 <i>Figure 2.
-Redacted patient portal evidence showing the presence of three protected laboratory reports.</i>
+Redacted patient portal evidence showing the presence of three protected laboratory reports inside the portal.</i>

 The next step is to download the PDF files and recover their password using networkwalks tools.
 The passwords for the first two PDF files was discovered using build-in wordlist, but the third PDF file required the use of custom wordlist.
 The following screenshots shows the inside of each PDF file.